Folakemi2024/Skilharvest-Personal-Capstone-project/README.md

 ## Introduction
 Employee performance and productivity dataset is gotten from Kaggle.
 This dataset contains 100,000 rows of data encompassing critical attributes of employee performance, productivity, and workplace demographics within a corporate setting.
 It provides insights into various employee-related factors, including job roles, work patterns, educational background, performance metrics, and satisfaction levels.

+## Data Analysis

+To analyse the data, microsoft Excel was used in analysing the data and Pivot Chart was used for the visualisation

+## Data Cleaning

+To clean the data from any blanks, go to home on the toolbar

+Click on editing,then find and select

+From the drop down, select go to Special, then check blanks to look for blank cells